MLMI2-CSSI/foundry/JOSS/paper.md

 # Summary

-The application of open science and machine learning to science, engineering, and industry-relevant problems is a critical, component of cross-department U.S. AI strategy highlighted e.g., by the AI Initiative, the Year of Open Data, and Materials Genome Initiative.
-As of 2023, ML and data science approaches are becoming central to scientific and technological advancement, with thousands of new scientific publications yearly[cite Blaiszik].
+The application of open science and machine learning to science, engineering, and industry-relevant problems is a critical, component of cross-department U.S. AI strategy highlighted e.g., by the AI Initiative, the recent National AI Strategy report [@nairr], the Year of Open Data [@yearofopendata], and Materials Genome Initiative [@mgidepablo;@ward2015materials].
 For this growth to translate more rapidly into applications and scientific impact, it's important for datasets to be easily accessible for training, retraining, reproducing, and verifying model usefulness on chosen tasks.
 However, the discovery of high-quality, curated datasets is a challenge.
 <!-- Add references to -->

 To overcome this dataset access challenge, we introduce Foundry-ML, a service to enable researchers a simple path to publish